Canton of Solothurn: Historical population

 The historical population is given in the following table:

 Economy

 Up to the 19th century agriculture was the main economic activity in the canton.
-Agriculture is still of importance, but manufacturing and the service industry are now more significant.
+Agriculture is still of importance, but manufacturing and service industries are now more significant.
 The industries of the canton are specialized in watches, jewellery, textiles, paper, cement and auto parts.
-Until recently the manufacturing of shoes was an important economic activity, but global competition thought that the Swiss canton was not competitive enough.
+Until recently the manufacturing of shoes was an important economic activity, but this industry became globally uncompetitive.

 The canton is home to the Gösgen Nuclear Power Plant near Däniken which started operation in 1979.